moorepants/learn-multibody-dynamics/motion.rst

    Co.v2pt_theory(Ao, N, A)

-The unit vectors :math:`B` and :math:`C` are aligned with the wheels of the Snakeboard.
+The unit vectors of :math:`B` and :math:`C` are aligned with the wheels of the Snakeboard.
 This lets us impose that there is no velocity in the direction normal to the wheel's rolling direction by taking dot products with the respectively reference frames' :math:`y` direction unit vector to form the two